ZoranUTF8/ZoranUTF8/README.md

 - 📫 How to reach me **janjiczoran23@gmail.com**

-- ⚡ Fun fact **Did you know that a group of flamingos is called a flamboyance?**
+- ⚡ Fun fact **Did you know that the average person spends about six months of their lifetime waiting for red traffic lights to turn green?
+That's a lot of time spent just sitting in the car, patiently waiting for the signal to change.
+So, the next time you find yourself at a red light, you can ponder this fun fact and maybe even appreciate the extra time to relax and enjoy a moment of stillness in your busy day.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">